fusiongyro/lbac/tutor10.md

 suggested  that  you  begin  with  a full BNF description of  the language.
 That's fine for something like Pascal or C,  for which the language definition is  firm.
-In the case of TINY, however, we don't yet have a full  description  ... we seem to be defining the language as we go.
+In the case of TINY, however, we don't yet have a full  description… we seem to be defining the language as we go.
 That's OK.
 In  fact,  it's preferable, since we can tailor the language  slightly  as we go, to keep the parsing easy.

-So in the development  that  follows,  we'll  actually be doing a top-down development of BOTH the  language and its compiler.
+So in the development  that  follows,  we'll  actually be doing a top-down development of _both_ the  language and its compiler.
 The BNF description will grow along with the compiler.

 In this process, there will be a number of decisions to  be made,